The signed Varchenko Determinant for Complexes of Oriented Matroids: Main Proof

 \section{Main Proof}

-Recall, that we assume $\mathcal{T}$ to be linearly ordered.
-Note however that swapping two topes leads to a row swap and a columns swap at the same time, so we do not change the sign of our determinant.
-Hence, in this section we will rearrange the ordering on $\mathcal{T}$, whenever convenient for the proof.
+In this Section we assume that $\M=(E,\mathcal{L})$ is a COM with topes $\Tscr$ and signed Varchenko matrix $\Var$.
+Recall that we assume $\Tscr$ to be linearly ordered.
+Note however that swapping two topes leads to a row swap and a column swap at the same time, so we do not change the sign of our determinant.
+Hence, in this section we will rearrange the ordering on $\Tscr$, whenever it is convenient for the proof.
 Moreover, for the proof we also fix a linear ordering on $E$, i.e., $E = \{ e_1 \prec \cdots \prec e_r\}$.